JacobPulk/mirror/README.md

 ## What you will have to do

-You will have to authorize this program to read/write your own observations on both MO and iNat, which is very easy.
-At the start, when prompted, you will have to (1) [create an "API Key" on MO](https://mushroomobserver.org/account/api_keys) and supply it; and (2) enter a generated URL on inaturalist.com in your browser, where iNat will confirm your login and induce your browser to send this program the necessary access token.
+Just download and extract the latest .rar file in [Releases](https://github.com/JacobPulk/mirror/releases/), and run mirror.exe inside.
+Hopefully, everything is self-explanatory.

-Enter the number of observations you want to copy over, and let it run.
+You will not have to share your MO or iNat password.
+You WILL have to authorize this program to read/write your observations on both platforms, which is very easy.
+At the start, you'll be prompted to (1) [create an "API Key" on MO](https://mushroomobserver.org/account/api_keys) and supply it; and (2) enter a generated inaturalist.com URL in your browser, where iNat will confirm your login and induce your browser send this program the necessary access token.

 ## What will be preserved on iNaturalist